elastisys/compliantkubernetes/docs/user-guide/network-model.md

 The [user demo](https://github.com/elastisys/compliantkubernetes/tree/main/user-demo/deploy/ck8s-user-demo) already showcases the above.

-The Compliant Kubernetes administrator is responsible for:
+The Welkin administrator is responsible for:

 - ensuring cert-manager works and is configured correctly;
 - ensuring ClusterIssuers exist and are configured correctly;